Manion-sebastian/Character-Creator/README.md

 ### The Daily User
 Say you want to be able to make a plan for the day, either what you'll be doing, or what you need to be doing. pLan is the app for you!
 Create a pLan to keep track of what needs doing.
 If you love inspiration create a pLan with images, and text **Spark your next idea**

+## User Stories
+* as a user I would like to sign up for an account
+* as a user I would like to be able to log in and out of the website
+* as a user I would like to create personal pLans and keep track of them
+* as a user I would like to be able to edit my pLans and allow them to have photos if I so wish
+* as a user I would like to be able to delete my pLans if they have angered me
+* as a user I would like to see my pLans ordered neatly on the main page

 ---